ShaneF1/Laser-Etch-Test-Pattern-gcode-Samples-and-Generator/README.md

 ## Disclaimer

 I use these regularly but make no statement of their suitability for your configuration and environment.
 Use at your own discretion.
 I take no responsibility for you, your equipment or the materials you may consume.
+You MUST verify the g-code is appropriate for your configuration.